Pirouette above the sea,

 Why are we sampling?

-Of the seabirds that overwinter in Prince William Sound (PWS), nine species were initially injured by the Exxon Valdez oil spill, including three species that have not yet recovered (marbled murrelet, Kittlitz’s murrelet and pigeon guillemot).
-Long-term monitoring of seabirds in Prince William Sound during winter is needed to understand how post-spill ecosystem recovery and changing physical and biological factors are affecting seabird abundance and species composition, as well as their distribution and habitat use.
+Of the marine birds that overwinter in Prince William Sound (PWS), nine species were initially injured by the Exxon Valdez oil spill, including three species that have not yet recovered (marbled murrelet, Kittlitz’s murrelet, and pigeon guillemot).
+Long-term monitoring of marine birds in Prince William Sound during winter is needed to understand how post-spill ecosystem recovery and changing physical and biological factors are affecting bird abundance and species composition, as well as their distribution and habitat use.

 Where are we sampling?

-We conduct seabird surveys in association with the PWS Herring Research & Monitoring program in various bays within Prince William Sound, including Zaikof, Whale, Eaglek, and Simpson.
-These bays also provide survey coverage in four different quadrants of PWS.
+We conduct marine bird surveys throughout the open and nearshore waters of Prince William Sound, including in juvenile herring nursery bays such as Zaikof, Whale, Eaglek, Lower Herring, Gravina, and Simpson.
+These surveys provide coverage in four different quadrants of Prince William Sound.

 How are we sampling?